C3-PRO/c3-pro-ios-framework/Questionnaire/README.md

 controller.whenCompleted = { answers in
     self.dismissViewControllerAnimated(true, completion: nil)
-	// `answers` is a FHIR "QuestionnaireAnswers" resource if not nil
+	// `answers` is a FHIR "QuestionnaireResponse" resource if not nil
     // e.g. send to a SMART server: if let answers = answers {
         answers.create(<# smart.server #>) { error in